FFMS/ffms2/doc/ffms2-avisynth.md

 ##### FFVFR_TIME
 The actual time of the source frame in milliseconds.
-Only set when no type of CFR conversion is being done (`rffmode` and `fpsnum` left at their defaults).
+Only set when no type of CFR conversion is being done (`fpsnum` and `fpsden` left at their defaults).

 ##### FFCHANNEL_LAYOUT
 The audio channel layout of the audio stream.